momentum-morehouse/immersive-curriculum/w6-ruby/project/twitter_clone.md

   - Only the user that created a post should be able to delete it.
 - Add *client-side validation* to the post submission form.
 Posts should not be submittable if they are less than 2 characters or greater than 140 characters.
 This validation should exist on the model, but should be shown to the user while they are typing their post (see the [client_side_validations gem](https://github.com/DavyJonesLocker/client_side_validations)).
 - Add the post form to the main page, so users can read all the existing posts and create a new post from the same page.
-- Use AJAX to submit and display new posts.

 ### Story details
   - As a user, I should be able to logout by clicking a link in the navbar.